EmperorPinguin/Better-Units-and-Natural-Wonders/README.md

 >Horse Archer: add horses requirement
 >Samurai: Mobility instead of Shock I
 >Papal Primacy: increase resting point by 20 instead of 15
->Piety and Rationalism no longer exclude each other
+>Piety and Rationalism no longer exclude each other, and Piety available in Ancient era